 Dial: Black carbon fiber

 Water resistance: 60 meters

-Strap: Black rubber strap with folding clasp in stainless steel
+Strap: Black rubber strap with a folding clasp in stainless steel